 The merger of media companies in the last decades generated a small oligarchy of media conglomerates.
 The TV shows we follow, the music we listen to, the movies we watch and the newspapers we read are all produced by FIVE corporations.
 The owners of those conglomerates have close ties with the world’s elite and, in many ways, they ARE the elite.
-By owning all of the possible outlets having the potential to reach the masses, these conglomerates have the power to create in the minds of the people a single and cohesive world view, engendering a “standardization of human thought”.
+By owning all of the possible outlets having the potential to reach the masses, these conglomerates have the power to create in the minds of the people a single and cohesive worldview, engendering a “standardization of human thought”.

 Even movements or styles that are considered marginal are, in fact, extensions of mainstream thinking.
-Mass medias produce their own rebels who definitely look the part but are still part of the establishment and do not question any of it.
-Artists, creations and ideas that do not fit the mainstream way of thinking are mercilessly rejected and forgotten by the conglomerates, which in turn makes them virtually disappear from society itself.
-However, ideas that are deemed to be valid and desirable to be accepted by society are skillfully marketed to the masses in order to make them become self-evident norm.
+Mass media produce their own rebels who definitely look the part but are still part of the establishment and do not question any of it.
+Artists, creations, and ideas that do not fit the mainstream way of thinking are mercilessly rejected and forgotten by the conglomerates, which in turn makes them virtually disappear from society itself.
+However, ideas that are deemed to be valid and desirable to be accepted by society are skillfully marketed to the masses in order to make them become a self-evident norm.

 In 1928, Edward Bernays already saw the immense potential of motion pictures to standardize thought:

 “The American motion picture is the greatest unconscious carrier of propaganda in the world today.
 It is a great distributor for ideas and opinions.
 The motion picture can standardize the ideas and habits of a nation.
 Because pictures are made to meet market demands, they reflect, emphasize and even exaggerate broad popular tendencies, rather than stimulate new ideas and opinions.
 The motion picture avails itself only of ideas and facts which are in vogue.
 As the newspaper seeks to purvey news, it seeks to purvey entertainment.”